-Welcome to Flash Pulp, episode four hundred and forty-eight.
+Welcome to Flash Pulp, episode four hundred and forty-seven.

 This week’s episodes are brought to you by Nutty Bites!